Maouxi/maouxi.github.io/collections/_projects/tournesol.md

 - Create/Join/Share an event
 - Create new item to bring
-- Assign an item to yourseld or to other participant
+- Assign an item to yourself or to other participant
 - Receive notification when the events items were updated
 - No registration needed !